pavelkouril/unity-lowpoly-shader/README.md

 Contributing is definitely welcome!
 All you need to do is send a pull request with your patch.

-If you just have some ideas what the shader is lacking, feel free just to create an issue.
-Do not use issues for support questions though.
+If you just have some ideas what the shader is lacking (or find a bug!), feel free just to create an issue with detailed description or buggy use-case of the shader (something looking "off"; ideally include pictures and steps to recreate).
+However, please, do not use issues for support questions.

-*PS: Just don't forget to add a test scene (similiar to the already existing test scenes in `Tests` folder) with the specific scenario you wanted to accomplish.
-This will help others doing contributions check that they didn't break anything that worked previously. :)*